findsam/tavern/README.md

 > Tavern is an independant non-algorithm art discovery and collaberation tool.
 A
 > community based storytelling and creative platform built to bring creators
 > together.
-The aim is to build meaningful stories wit hthe help of fans, friends and
+The aim is to build meaningful stories with the help of fans, friends and
 > other creators.

 ![build](https://i.imgur.com/t70vMhH.jpeg) ![build2](https://i.imgur.com/GR1NGRh.png)